qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/qwerty_dvorak.md

-For the other layers, see [regular readme.md file](./readme.md) Wherever that readme refers to 'descramble' in this compile version it would be a shift into standard Dvorak, in place for the Dvorak-descramble 'full' mode (right led indicator).
+For the other layers, see [regular readme.md file](./readme.md) Wherever that readme refers to 'descramble,' in this compile version it would mean a shift into standard Dvorak, in place for the Dvorak-descramble 'full' mode (right led indicator).